Shankar-Singh-Mahanty/RailConnect/README.md

 ### 8. Upload CUG Bill
 **Description:** The latest CUG bills can be uploaded to the system using this feature.
 It allows administrators to keep the billing information up-to-date by uploading the relevant documents.

+# Dealer Services

+The Dealer Services page provides a user-friendly interface for managing various aspects of the CUG (Closed User Group) system specifically tailored for dealers.
+Below is an overview of the features available:

+## Features

+### 1. Add New CUG
+**Description:** This feature allows dealers to add new CUG numbers to the system.
+Dealers can enter the necessary details to register new CUG numbers easily.

+### 2. De-Active CUG
+**Description:** Dealers can deactivate a CUG number from the system using this feature.
+It provides an option to disable CUG numbers that are no longer needed.

+### 3. Allocation-Wise Report
+**Description:** This feature enables dealers to generate reports based on CUG allocations.
+These reports provide insights into the distribution and usage of CUG numbers.

+### 4. Plan-Wise Billing Report
+**Description:** Dealers can generate billing reports based on different service plans using this feature.
+It helps in understanding the billing aspects associated with various plans.

 ## Getting Started